mdn/content/files/en-us/web/api/layoutshift/index.md

 {{APIRef("Performance API")}}{{SeeCompatTable}}

-The `LayoutShift` interface of the provides insights into the stability of web pages based on movements of the elements on the page.
+The `LayoutShift` interface of the provides insights into the layout stability of web pages based on movements of the elements on the page.

 ## Description